JustinGillespie/prettyCheckbox/README.md

 ## Styling

-prettyCheckbox.js will give you CSS classes to work with to easily customize a checkbox element.
+prettyCheckbox.js will give you CSS classes to work with to easily customize a checkboxes.

 ```css
 .prettyCheckbox {